 In a phone call Friday, OAC executive director Donna Collins was clearly burdened by the gravity of the situation, and relieved that Ms. Block had by that time resigned.
 A national level scandal over insurrection and the idea of patriotism is an enormous distraction from the business of running an arts agency.

-As an observer, I have to think that in a republican-controlled state (where the popular vote favored the very president who called for the insurrection, the same president whose own budgets would have eliminated the national endowments for the Arts and the Humanities) the idea the idea of a state-level government arts agency could be fragile.
+As an observer, I have to think that in a republican-controlled state (where the popular vote favored the very president who called for the insurrection, the same president whose own budgets would have eliminated the national endowments for the Arts and the Humanities) the idea of a state-level government arts agency could be fragile.
 Imagine, if you were the staff person in charge of said agency, and a political appointee on the board that oversees your work was shouting about illegitimate elections, in support of a bunch of thugs who had broken into the US Capitol.

 I had reached out by email to Gary Hanson, the former executive director of the Cleveland Orchestra who sits on the board of the Ohio Arts Council, to ask about the situation.
 He distinguished between personal views and his role as a board member, saying “as an individual, I strongly disagree with what are disturbing and extremely strident statements.”
 Speaking as a Board member of the Ohio Arts Council, he added, “in the course of the OAC’s actions and deliberations I have never heard anything political from Ms Block or anyone else.
 Politics are left at the door when the OAC Board meets.”

 If what we get from this is that right-wing extremism lurks in every corner of society, we have come up short.
 Of course it does.
 Even in the liberal nationwide bubble that is the arts, and even in the liberal geographic bubble that is Cuyahoga County, we know there are people among us who, to be more than polite, have varied perspectives.

 If learning that a [now former] member of the OAC Board supported the insurrection was surprising, buckle up.